MCB128: AI in Molecular Biology (Spring 2026)

 Here is the code that implements the Qian-Sejnowski model both in python using explicit calculations of the gradients, and in PyTorch.

-Figure 8 from Qian \& Sejnowski, 1988.
+Figure 8.
+Figure from Qian & Sejnowski, 1988.
 Train(40) and test (40) results correspond to their 1 layer MLP with dimension 40 for the hidden layer.
 Train(0)/Test(0) are results using a perceptron with no hidden layers.

 Overfitting